hongdeyuan/javascript_fullstack/WoNiu/vue/vueX/README.md

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

-## 所用的 UI 何工具
- - vant: npm i vant -S
- - echarts
+## VueX 学习
+  - 安装VueX :npm install vuex --save

- - 高德地图
+  - mapState